RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 • Build Engineer: They ensure that build and deployment requirements are met in a fast-paced CI/CD environment.

-• Release Manager: This is sort of a managerial position where he/she collaborates with the Build Engineer and other teams to ensure that goals are met throughout the development process.
+• Release Manager: This is sort of a managerial position where they collaborate with the Build Engineer and other teams to ensure that goals are met throughout the development process.

-• Automation Architect: He/She is responsible for implementing automation, then integrating those systems with other existing automation & non-automation systems.
+• Automation Architect: They are responsible for implementing automation, then integrating those systems with other existing automation & non-automation systems.

-• Product Manager: He collaborates with the dev team to ensure the product’s requirements are met to a high-quality standard in each sprint.
+• Product Manager: Collaborates with the development team to ensure the product’s requirements are met to a high-quality standard in each sprint.

 • DevOps Software Developer: They are responsible for developing, testing, deploying, monitoring, and supporting the code.

-• Security Engineer: They develop and supervise data and technology security systems to help prevent cybercrimes or data theft.
+• Security Engineer: Develops and supervises data and technology security systems to help prevent cybercrimes or data theft.

-• Data Analyst: They take real data from real users and transform it into actionable intelligence and often overlap with UI engineers and UX designers in a DevOps environment.
+• Data Analyst: They take real data from real users, and transform it into actionable intelligence, often overlapping with UI engineers and UX designers in a DevOps environment.

 There’s no formal career track for becoming a DevOps engineer.
-They are either developers who get interested in deployment and network operations, or sysadmins who have a passion for scripting and coding, and move into the development side where they can improve the planning of tests and deployment.
+They are either developer who get interested in deployment and network operations or sysadmins who have a passion for scripting and coding and move into the development side where they can improve the planning of tests and deployment.
+According to Coursera, the average annual salary for a DevOps Engineer is $104,44.

-The Top 5 DevOps Certifications that make you stand out from the rest and gives an opportunity to enter the world of certified IT Professionals with high paying jobs are:
+The top 5 DevOps Certifications that make you stand out from the rest and give you an opportunity to enter the world of certified IT Professionals with high-paying jobs are

-How Can I Learn Devops Tools and Shift My Career Into Devops Tools?
+How Can I Learn DevOps Tools and Pursue My Career In DevOps?

 Here are a few things you should do to begin positioning yourself as a DevOps engineer.